 - Take down the contact information of any witnesses

-If you were not at fault for the accident, your rental car should be reimbursed by the other driver’s insurance.
-To claim this compensation, you should contact their insurance company immediately.
+If you were not at fault for the accident, the other driver’s insurance should cover the cost of your rental car.
+To claim this compensation, contact their insurance company immediately.

 The insurance company must offer you a reasonable rental car alternative while your car is being repaired.
 Reasonable expenses include:

 - A similar rental car type to your own car.
 For example, if you require a large truck for work, and that is what was damaged in the accident, they need to compensate you with a similar car model.
 It would be unreasonable for the insurance company to offer a small car that can’t serve the same purpose as the car that was damaged.
 The rental car also must have similar worth to your own.
 For example, if your car is worth around $20,000, don’t expect to be reimbursed for a $100,000 luxury vehicle.
 The insurance company will pay for a car similar in value to yours.